Witnessing superpositions of causal orders before the process is completed: Abstract

 \section{Abstract}

-The questions we raise in this letter are as follows: What is the most general representation of a quantum state at a single time?
-Can we adapt the current representations to the scenarios in which the order of quantum operations are coherently or incoherently superposed?
-If so, what is the relation between the state at a given time and the uncertainty in the order of events before and after it?
-By establishing the relationship of two-state vector formalism with pseudo-density operators, we introduce the notion of single-time pseudo-state which can be constructed by either ideal or weak measurements.
-We show that the eigenspectrum in the latter case enables us to discriminate between the coherent and incoherent superpositions of causal orders in which the pre- and post-selection measurements are interchanged with a non-zero probability.
-Finally, we discuss some of the possible experimental realizations in existing photonic setups.
+The questions we raise in this letter are as follows: What is the most general representation of a quantum state at a single point in time?
+Can we adapt the current formalisms to situations where the order of quantum operations is coherently or incoherently superposed?
+If so, what are the relations between the state at a given time and the uncertainty in the order of events before and after it?
+Establishing the relationship between two-state vector formalism and pseudo-density operators, we introduce the notion of a single-time pseudo-state.
+The tomographic construction of single-time pseudo-states is possible by ideal or weak measurements.
+We demonstrate that the eigenspectrum obtained from weak measurements enables us to discriminate between some coherent and incoherent superpositions of causal orders in pre- and post-selected systems before the process is completed.
+Finally, we discuss some possible experimental realizations in existing photonic setups.

-\textit{Introduction.} -- In standard quantum mechanics, state vector of a pre-selected system provides a probability distribution for the statistics of ideal measurements.
+\textit{Introduction.}--- In standard quantum mechanics, the state vector of a pre-selected system provides a probability distribution for the statistics of ideal measurements.
 It directly enters into the calculation of average values of physical observables.
-When the prior information on the pre-selected system is somehow less than maximum, state vector formalism becomes insufficient and, consequently, we move on to density matrix formalism to encode the all measurement statistics by a single mathematical object.
-In this case, density matrix, a statistical mixture of state vectors, has the minimum number of parameters to calculate the averages of observables.
-Algebraically, it is a Hermitian, positive-semidefinite, and normalized operator that acts on the Hilbert space.
+When the information on the pre-selected system is somehow less than the maximum, state vector formalism becomes insufficient.
+Consequently, we move on to the density matrix formalism to encode all measurement statistics by a single mathematical object.
+In this case, the density matrix, a statistical mixture of state vectors, has the minimum number of parameters to calculate the averages of observables.
+Algebraically, this matrix is a Hermitian, positive-semidefinite, and normalized operator that acts on the Hilbert space.

-A single state vector is also not sufficient to predict the measurement statistics of pre- and post-selected systems.
-Even if the prior information on the system is maximum this time, it is still incomplete as it does not contain the restriction imposed by the post-selection measurement.
+A single state vector is also inadequate to predict the measurement statistics of pre- and post-selected systems as it does not contain the restriction imposed by the post-selection measurement.
 In 1964, Aharonov-Bergmann-Lebowitz (ABL) showed in their seminal work~\cite{TSVF_1964} that ideal measurement of an observable \(\hat{C}\) at time \(t\) results in an outcome \(c_j\) with a probability given by